-The most detailed study of the economic impacts of recreational fishing and diving in relation to offshore structures is a 2002 Minerals Management Service (MMS)45 study, Economic Impact of Recreational Fishing and Diving Associated with Offshore Oil and Gas Structures in the Gulf of Mexico.
+The most detailed study of the economic impacts of recreational fishing and diving in relation to offshore structures is a 2002 Minerals Management Service (MMS)49 study, Economic Impact of Recreational Fishing and Diving Associated with Offshore Oil and Gas Structures in the Gulf of Mexico (Hiett and Milon 2002).
 This study used a combination of in-person and telephone surveys of marinas in the Central and Western GOM to estimate the total annual expenditures in 1999 on recreational fishing and diving trips from respondents' self-reported survey responses.
 Survey estimates were then scaled up to the full population values of expenditures using NMFS's Marine Recreational Fishery Statistics Survey's estimates of recreational fishing and diving in the survey areas.
-Furthermore, in order to extend the analysis from direct expenditures on fishing and diving trips to the full direct, indirect, and induced economic impacts of that activity, the study used IMPLAN (Impact Analysis for Planning) input-output modeling to estimate total output, employment, and value added impacts.
+Furthermore, in order to extend the analysis from direct expenditures on fishing and diving trips to the full direct, indirect, and induced economic impacts of that activity, the study used IMPLAN (Impact Analysis for Planning) input-output modeling to estimate total output, employment, and value-added impacts.

-The 2002 MMS study found significant use of offshore oil and natural gas structures for recreational fishing and diving trips.
+The MMS (2002) study found significant use of offshore oil and natural gas structures for recreational fishing and diving trips.
 The percentages of trips to within 300 feet of an offshore or oil/natural gas structure for recreational fishing and recreational diving were 21.9 percent and 93.6 percent, respectively.
 These trips accounted for a total economic output of \$324.6 million in the coastal counties of the states in the study.
-Private boating accounted for the highest proportion of this amount with a total of \$255.2 million, followed by charter fishing at \$45.4 million, recreational diving with \$13.6 million, and finally party boats with the smallest economic impact at \$10.4 million.
+Private boating accounted for the highest proportion of this amount with a total of \$255.2 million, followed by charter fishing at \$45.4 million, recreational diving with \$13.6 million, and finally party boats with the smallest economic impact at \$10.4 million.50

 Recognizing the economic and environmental benefits of the artificial reefs created by offshore structures, all five Gulf states have instituted artificial reef programs to facilitate permitting, navigational requirements, and liability transfer for decommissioned and reefed rigs.
 These artificial reef programs aim to continue the economic and environmental benefits of offshore structures through their productive stages and post-abandonment.
-For example, in the Louisiana Artificial Reef Program, designations of
+For example, in the Louisiana Artificial Reef Program, designations of "artificial reef planning areas" incorporate input from recreational as well as commercial fishermen, recreational divers, and shrimpers.
+These designations steer reefing activities towards locations that tend to decrease burdens on navigation and commercial fishing, while increasing the likelihood that they are attractive sites for recreational use.

-45 Predecessor agency to BOEM.
+49 Predecessor agency to BOEM.

-46 No party boat trips were sampled in Alabama and Mississippi.
+50 No party boat trips were sampled in Alabama and Mississippi.
 Follow-up interviews were not performed for recreational diving in Texas.
 These categories of expenditures, therefore, are missing from the economic impacts analyses.